embassy-boot a lightweight bootloader supporting firmware application upgrades in a power-fail-safe way, with trial boots and rollbacks.

 The bootloader divides the storage into 4 main partitions, configurable when creating the bootloader instance or via linker scripts:

 ACTIVE - Where the main application is placed.
 The bootloader will attempt to load the application at the start of this partition.
 This partition is only written to by the bootloader.
+The size required for this partition depends on the size of your application.

 DFU - Where the application-to-be-swapped is placed.
 This partition is written to by the application.
+This partition must be at least 1 page bigger than the ACTIVE partition, since the swap algorithm uses the extra space to ensure power safe copy of data:

 The partitions for ACTIVE (+BOOTLOADER), DFU and BOOTLOADER_STATE may be placed in separate flash.
 The page size used by the bootloader is determined by the lowest common multiple of the ACTIVE and DFU page sizes.
 The BOOTLOADER_STATE partition must be big enough to store one word per page in the ACTIVE and DFU partitions combined.